bcgov/bcwebmaps-options/docs/index.md

 ## User Interface

+As the end user of the application I want...
 |                                                                                    |[AGO](/web-mapping-frameworks/AGO.html)| [CWM](/web-mapping-frameworks/CWM.html)  | [IMF2](/web-mapping-frameworks/IMF2.html) |[SMK](web-mapping-frameworks/SMK.html)  |
 |------------------------------------------------------------------------------------|------|------|------|-----|
 Can I print a map with a user-defined scale, paper size or in combination with a report?|yes|yes|yes|yes|